∼Zooisticism provides the answers to some of Life’s more difficult questions such as:

 ‘Is that a psychic owl perched on your shoulder?’

-Zooistics is a series of 13 cards based on lino prints by artist Viv Kersey.
+Zooistics is a series of 13 cards.
+The illustrations are lino prints by artist Viv Kersey.
 Each card features an animal with its own carefully researched and totally sciency ‘psychological’ profile.
 You and your friends will be amazed by the truthiness of it all.

-On the back of the card there is a short ‘history’ of Zooisiticism, describing its early beginnings in 19th century Norway, all the way up to the global phenomenon it is today.
+On the back of the card there is a short ‘history’ of Zooisiticism, describing its early beginnings in 19th century Norway, all the way up to the global phenomenon it definitely isn’t today.

 Zooistics cards are in a square format 14cm x 14 cm.